 Iannucci has a great track record, which is why I was so disappointed by Avenue 5.
 I was expecting a lot but it didn’t deliver much of anything.
 I didn’t like any of the characters and I didn’t really like the jokes that much either.
 They failed to deliver the bite I was looking for and they were trying to deliver it.

 The premise is “the Love Boat meets the Fyre Festival in space.”
 This is set aboard an interplanetary cruise ship named Avenue 5*.
 A very luxurious experience is provided for the passengers all of whom are some kind of person of privilege.
 The Captain played by Hugh Laurie is the hero of some space accident on Avenue 3.
-There is a cruise director whose job is to look after passenger welfare but ends up telling them, “you can feel worried if you to.”
+There is a cruise director whose job is to look after passenger welfare but ends up telling them, “you can feel worried if would like you to.”
 The owner is a billionaire idiot who is based on Richard Branson instead of Donald Trump which is a shock because I know Iannucci hates Trump.
 And the only one who knows what they are doing is, yep you guessed it, a Diverse Woman of Color who is the ship’s engineer.

 Standard cruise is underway, we are introduced to the characters and then there is an accident and the ship is sent off course.
 It will take the Avenue 5, five years to return to Earth and they only have enough food for 30 days.

 Black comedy is Iannucci’s medium and there are moments where that works.
 Or at least it should work.
-Like when they try to get rid of dead bodies by ejecting them but there isn’t enough force behind the expulsion and the corpses end up in permanent orbit around the ship.
-But I was surprised at how little I was laughing given Iannucci’s record.
+Like when they try to get rid of dead bodies by ejecting them but there isn’t enough force behind the expulsion and the corpses end up in permanent orbit around the ship. regardless I was surprised at how little I was laughing given Iannucci’s record.

 I think the problem is cultural.
 Despite the very Italian name, Iannucci is British.
 The Brits prefer to have tears along with their laughter.
 The comedic romance ends with the boy not getting the girl because she goes back to her abusive boyfriend.
 The protagonist discovers that his father was right all along, goes to see him and finds out that he died in the night thinking his son hated him.
 Basil thinks he saved a lot of money by using O’Reilly but it turns out repairing the damage that handyman caused, will triple the costs.
 It’s not just for black comedies it’s for almost every comedy they do.